hanifbhuian/hanifbhuian.github.io/_research/2024-10-02-Cadastral.md

   <!-- Project Description -->
   <p style="text-align: justify; padding: 0 20px;">
-    The project conducted by the Land Ministry, Bangladesh, aimed to generate a digital format cadastral map using GIS tools across all unions, districts, and divisions in Bangladesh.
+    The cadastral mapping project conducted by the Land Ministry, Bangladesh, aimed to generate a digital format cadastral map using GIS tools across all unions, districts, and divisions in Bangladesh.
   </p>

   <!-- Additional Images and Descriptions -->